bergercookie/syncall/implement-a-new-synchronization.md

 Let's say you want to implement synchronization of the items of service `alpha`, with the items of service `beta`.

-`taskwarrior-syncall`, out-of-the-box, provides you with the following:
+`syncall`, out-of-the-box, provides you with the following:

 - A clear, well-tested framework, built on top of [item-synchronizer](https://github.com/bergercookie/item_synchronizer)